Birth of a New Day: Critical reception

-C Monster, a writer from the website Tiny Mix Tapes, has had a greatly positive and detailed reaction to the album, describing that in this release, 2814 "swarms within riddled baselines dubbed to the suds circling the shower drain, draining the last bits of filth into a pipe that leads to a different story all together".
-The writer has also reacted positively about the album's atmosphere and ambience, praising the usage of neon and advertisements which "pairs the citizens to this spectral of light".
+C Monster, a writer from the website Tiny Mix Tapes, had a greatly positive and detailed reaction to the album, describing that in this release, 2814 "swarms within riddled baselines dubbed to the suds circling the shower drain, draining the last bits of filth into a pipe that leads to a different story all together".
+The writer also reacted positively about the album's atmosphere and ambience, praising the usage of neon and advertisements that "pairs the citizens to this spectral of light".
 He creates his own narrative in the review, stating that he hears the citizens "walking down the road to purchase indigestion" through one of the biggest cities of the Earth; "the subway is queasy whilst it's delayed, at a stand-still."

-The Igloo Magazine says that Birth of a New Day "isn't an album that begins, it's one you arrive at," and describes each track in detail and praises the aesthetics of the album, although later stating that doing so does not represent the entirety of the album's "beauty":
+The Igloo Magazine said that Birth of a New Day "isn't an album that begins, it's one you arrive at," and describes each track in detail and praises the aesthetics of the album, although later stating that doing so does not represent the entirety of the album's "beauty":

 "None of that really does even an ample job of describing just how immersive, soulful and incredibly atmospheric this work really is, and if it all sounds like it's mining familiar territory that's fair enough.
 Birth of a New Day isn't exactly treading new ground.
 What it proves, however, is that the mine is far from depleted; that there are still plenty of gems to unearth.
 And that's what this is, a glittering jewel that's pretty much perfect in every way."